Sant Feliu Pedestrian Bridge

-The Sant Feliu Pedestrian Bridge is a pedestrian bridge over the Onyar River in Girona, Spain.
+The Sant Feliu Pedestrian Bridge is a pedestrian bridge over the Onyar River in Girona, Catalonia, Spain.
 Built in 1998, the bridge connects Devesa Park with Saint Feliu Square.
 The structure is located in an urban surrounding, the old district of the city, with a strong personality.
 As a result, PEDELTA have designed a slender pedestrian structure; a pure minimalist solution.
 The bridge main span is 58.4 m.
 The structural system is a weathering steel frame with only one span, embedded on both ends into the concrete abutments.

 Description

 The bridge comprises a 3.5 m wide deck and it is characterized for being a weathering steel box girder of variable height between 0.6 m (L/97) at middle span and 1.7 m (L/34) at supports.
 The steel hand rail has been conceived to be part of the main structure.

 Civil engineering mention award (2º Prize) in Construmat Exhibition for the Sant Feliu footbridge design in Girona (2000).
 This bridge was also selected for the FAD Awards (1997) and Eduardo Torroja Awards (1999).